jodogne/OrthancContributed/README.md

 OrthancContributed
 ==================

-Contributions to the Orthanc project from external contributors.
+Contributions to the Orthanc project from external developers.

 This public repository aims at centralizing external contributions to [Orthanc](http://www.orthanc-server.com/), the lightweight, RESTful DICOM server from the Department of medical physics of the [CHU of Liège](http://www.chuliege.be/).
 External contributors are invited submit their code by themselves here.
 Pay attention to the fact that **no code review, nor testing** is carried on this repository by the core team of Orthanc!
 Use these contributions at your own risk.